Storing Data

 This is also where you change the password of your Supabase project.

-Now, deliver these parameters to your survey!
-In your survey .qmd file, you define sd_database() in your setup chunk.
+Now, deliver these parameters to your app!
+In your app.R file, you define sd_database() at the top before defining the server() function.
+Anything loaded here is globally accessible, so this is where your database configuration should go.
 In the template it looks like this:

 db <- sd_database(